thomaschampagne/elevate/README.md

 ### Fetch NPM dependencies

-The `npm` command should be now installed on your system through the NodeJS installation.
+The `npm` command should be installed on your system through the NodeJS installation.

 Enter in project directory
 ```bash